 6. Royal Ontario Museum

-The Royal Ontario Museum (ROM) is Canada’s largest museum and one of the top 10 cultural institutions in North America.
+The Royal Ontario Museum (ROM) is Canada’s largest museum and one of the top 10 cultural institutions in North America and Canada s largest museum.

-Located at the corner of University and Bloor, this impressive museum melds old and new.
+Located at the corner of University and Bloor, this popular Toronto attraction melds old and new.
 The contemporary design is a beautiful addition.

-You can get advance tickets at Get Your Guide for $20.
+- You can purchase advance tickets at Get Your Guide for $20.

 7. Art Gallery of Ontario – AGO